vcsandstrom/byprod/README.md

 To read the code please first unzip the Data.zip file.

 For a detailed description of the mehtods and data applied please refer to the original research article.
-Any questions related to the code please contact: vilma.sandstrom@aalto.fi
+Any questions related to the content please contact: vilma.sandstrom@aalto.fi

 This repository is licensed under the GNU General Public License v3.0 Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.